Microsoft is embracing Chromium, bringing Edge to Windows 7, Windows 8, and macOS

 If you thought supporting old Windows versions was nuts, your jaw will drop when you hear Microsoft also wants to bring Edge to macOS.
 This is bizarre for several reasons, not even including that Microsoft ceased development of Internet Explorer for Mac in June 2003 and Apple killed Safari for Windows in July 2012.
 But the same heterogenous environment thinking applies: Microsoft wants all devices in an organization using the latest Edge, and that requires getting Macs onboard.

 Indeed, Microsoft doesn’t expect to get a lot of Mac users switching to Edge, the company said.
-But hey, it’s a brave new world, where Edge is powered by open source software.
+Instead, the company simply wants to make it easier for more developers, many of whom use Macs, to test against Edge.
+Bringing Edge to macOS is about developers, not market share.

 More frequent updates